 Here are a few questions that you can ask the recruitment agency to help you get a sense of how hard they are working to place you in a relevant position and not wasting your time.

 1. What type of organisations do you tend to recruit for?

-If you have always worked in Insurance and want to stay in Insurance a recruitment agent that only has clients in the hospitality industry is not going to find you a relevant role.
+If you have always worked in Insurance and want to stay in Insurance, a recruitment agency that only has clients in the hospitality industry will not find you a relevant role.

 2. Who are your top clients?

-This will give you a idea of the organisation you can expect to work in and also the calibre of the agencies clients.
-If you are used to working for a global organisation you will want to know they have similar clients.
+This will give you an idea of the organisation you can expect to work in and also the calibre of the agencies clients.
+If you are used to working for a global organisation, you will want to know they have similar clients.

 3. How do you select the candidates that go forward for job interviews?

-It is useful to know how the agency selects their candidates.
-Is it solely based on qualifications and experience or do they spend time speaking to the candidate and finding out a little more than what they can read on the CV?
+It is useful to know how the agency selects its candidates.
+Is it solely based on qualifications and experience, or do they spend time speaking to the candidate and finding out a little more than what they can read on the CV?

 It can be a nightmare.